shrutityagi4102/myleetcodesolutions/README.md

 118. Sum of Unique Elements
 119. Final Prices With a Special Discount in a Shop
 120. Count Negative Numbers in a Sorted Matrix
+121. Replace Elements with Greatest Element on Right Side